Gaser98/Mini-e-commerce/README.md

 ## ✅ Result

-This API layer completes the workflow from:
+This API layer validates the database design by exercising real application workflows, including authentication, authorization, and transactional data access.

+The project demonstrates an end-to-end flow from:

-**DB design → SQL → Dockerized PostgreSQL → authenticated API → validated behavior**
+**DBML schema → SQL DDL → Dockerized PostgreSQL → type-safe data access → authenticated API**

+This confirms that the schema is not only structurally correct, but also practical and reliable when used by a real backend service.